Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 - Strong animated template library — great for social engagement

-- Generous free plan compared to competitors
+- Generous free plan compared to most competitors

 - Video creation tools built in